awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-DNS-validation.md

 # Troubleshoot DNS Validation Problems<a name="troubleshooting-DNS-validation"></a>

-Consult the following guidance if you are having touble validating a certificate with DNS\.
+Consult the following guidance if you are having trouble validating a certificate with DNS\.

 **Tip**
 The first step in DNS troubleshooting is to check the current status of your domain with tools such as the following: